DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 >
 > Every two weeks, on the night of the full moon, Baroness Krezkova harvests a wolfsbane flower from the shores of Krezk’s blessed pool and brews a *potion of wolfsbane*, which she gives to Baron Krezkov to suppress the curse’s aggression.
 She then locks the Baron in silver shackles in the hidden basement beneath their cottage, where he transforms into a docile wolf at moonrise.
 Until recently, both Ilya and Kala were ignorant as to their family’s true nature, which their parents have kept a careful secret from both the village and their children.
 >
 > One month ago, while constructing the **flesh golem** Vasilka, the Abbot of the Abbey of Saint Markovia determined that his creation required a living human heart, given willingly to strengthen its potency in “matters of the heart."
-After reviewing the family cemeteries within the village, the Abbot learned that Baroness Krekova was, in fact, a direct descendant of Sorina Antonova—Tatyana Federovna’s most recent reincarnation—and decided that she would therefore be a perfect candidate for Vasilka’s completion.
+After reviewing the family cemeteries within the village, the Abbot learned that Baroness Krezkova was, in fact, a direct descendant of Sorina Antonova—Tatyana Federovna’s most recent reincarnation—and decided that she would therefore be a perfect candidate for Vasilka’s completion.
 >
 > The Abbot, however, knew that the Baroness would never give him her heart willingly—and so, he developed a dark and cunning plot.
 >